Orthogonal ring patterns in the plane: Introduction

 The theory of circle patterns can be seen as a discrete version of conformal maps.
 Schramm~\cite{schramm1997} has studied orthogonal circle patterns on the~$\Z^2$-lattice, has proven their convergence to conformal maps and constructed discrete analogs of some entire holomorphic functions.
 Circle patterns are described by a variational principle~\cite{bobenko_springborn_variational}, which is given in terms of volumes of ideal hyperbolic polyhedra~\cite{hyperbolic_polyhedra}.
 We introduce orthogonal ring patterns that are natural generalizations of circle patterns.
 Our theory of orthogonal ring patterns has its origin in discrete differential geometry of S-isothermic cmc surfaces \cite{bobenko_hoffmann_Scmc_2016}.
 Recently, orthogonal double circle patterns (ring patterns) on the sphere have been used to construct discrete surfaces S-cmc by Tellier et al.~\cite{tellier_etal_2018}.

 We start Sect.~\ref{sec:ring_patterns} with a definition of orthogonal ring patterns and their elementary properties.
 In particular we show that all rings have the same area.
 Our main Theorem~\ref{thm:ring_pattern} shows that ring patterns are described by an equation for variables at the vertices.
 Furthermore, each ring pattern comes with a natural $1$-parameter family of patterns.
 In Sect.~\ref{sec:circle_patterns} we show that as the area of the rings goes to zero the ring patterns converge to orthogonal circle patterns.
 In the following Sect.~\ref{sec:examples} we introduce ring patterns analogs of Doyle spirals, the Erf function, $z^\alpha$ for $\alpha\in (0,2]$, and the logarithm.
-Finally, we describe a variational principle to construct ring patterns for given Dirichlet or Neumann boundary conditions.
+Finally, we introduce a variational principle to construct ring patterns for given Dirichlet or Neumann boundary conditions.
 A remarkable fact that we explore is that the orthogonal ring and circle patterns in $ {\mathbb R}^2$ are governed by the same integrable equation.
 In a subsequent publication we plan to develop a theory of ring patterns in a sphere and hyperbolic space.
-They are governed by generalizations of the corresponding equations for~$\R^2$ given in elliptic functions.
-It is tempting to establish a connection to discrete integrable equations classified in~\cite{adler_bobenko_suris_2003}.
+They are governed by equations in elliptic functions that belong to the class of discrete integrable systems classified in~\cite{adler_bobenko_suris_2003}.